jarun/nnn/README.md

   - Plugin for image, video and audio thumbnails
   - Create, list, extract (to), mount (FUSE based) archives
   - Option to open all text files in `$EDITOR`
-- Information
-  - Detailed file information
-  - Media information plugin
 - Convenience
+  - Detailed file stats and mime information
   - Run plugins and custom commands with hotkeys
   - FreeDesktop compliant trash utility integration
   - Cross-dir file/all/range selection